zhongshuwen/dfuse-eosio/eosq/README.md

 - In your browser, connect to your instance via http://localhost:3000.

-## Build as single binary within dfuse for EOSIO
+## Build as single binary within ZSWLiShi

 - First, you will need to grab https://github.com/GeertJohan/go.rice with `go get github.com/GeertJohan/go.rice/rice`